KobeRiddle-dev/Pre-Industrial-Expansion/README.md

 		- Do we need coal or will charcoal do the trick?
 Maybe both is best
 	- Crucible or something, Advanced Smelter, 65% speed
 - Industrial:
-	- Industrial fueled smelter (vanilla)
+	- Industrial fueled smelter (VFE Production)
 	- Electric smelter (vanilla)
 ### Component production